 Brief: SDB is a low-yield, all-weather precision guided munition designed to limit collateral damage and strike targets from up to 46 miles away.
-Experimentation began in 2001, in response to an ACC requirement for a miniaturized, precision weapon.
-Boeing was selected to fully develop and produce the weapon in 2003, and low-rate initial production began in 2005.
+Experimentation began in 2001 in response to an ACC requirement for a miniaturized precision weapon.
+Boeing was selected to fully develop and produce the weapon in 2003 and low-rate initial production began in 2005.
 Its size allows it to be carried in fighter or bomber internal weapons bays or to increase overall loadout for more independent strikes per sortie.
 SDB I employs advanced anti-jam GPS/INS, and target coordinates are loaded on the ground or received from the aircraft before release.
 Several SDBs can be simultaneously released against multiple targets.
 The weapon was first employed by an F-15E over Iraq in 2006.
-USAF is continuing to replenish precision weapon stockpiles expended in combat, but at a lower level than production-maximized rate funded in FY20.
-FY21 funds procure a total of 2,462 weapons.
+The Focused Lethality Munition (FLM) is a low collateral version employing a carbon fiber case to limit damage to structures.
+Laser SDB is capable of selftargeting as well as GPS-only modes and is equipped with a selectable height-of-burst fuse to tailor kinetic effects.
+Current production versions incorporate Strategic Anti-Jam Beam-forming Receiver (SABR-Y) for use in GPS-denied/degraded environments.
+USAF tapered combat stockpile replenishment from over 2,000 weapons in FY21 to a total of 988 weapons in FY22 reflecting a shift to advanced stand-off weapons to confront future threats.